epfl-ada/ada-2021-project-mmng/README.md

 - [part3_2-model_training.ipynb](part3_2-model_training.ipynb): Using the outcomes from the previous notebook we train our model, run predictions on all our data and save the model and data with predictions.
 The RAM requirements and time to run all the notebook were quite considerable, saving and reusing the products of these expensive computations helped us save time later on.
 - [part3_3-political_distribution_analysis.ipynb](part3_3-political_distribution_analysis.ipynb): Initial analyses.
 We explore the distributions of political opinions using our model and find the common words in different specific contexts.
 - [part3_4-time_series_analysis.ipynb](part3_4-time_series_analysis.ipynb): Detecting and visualizing political trends over time.
+- [part3_5-topic_and_model_evaluation.ipynb](part3_5-topic_and_model_evaluation.ipynb): Evaluating the performances and shortcomings of our model and examining polarization of parties on certain topics.

 ## Scripts and project wide utilities
 - [helpers.py](helpers.py): Project wide constants, file paths, helper and utility functions.